Sakrac/Step6502/README.md

 * Added watch pane
 * Added Apple 2 40 column text mode to graphic view, fixed step backwards not updating watch pane.
 * Added Apple 2 hires mode to graphic view, I think.
 Added some code hooked up to NMI to test it.
+* Added Apple 2 hires color to graphic view, if the mystics of the Apple 2 hires color framebuffer is what I think it is.
+* Fixed bug in indirect addressing in jmp (addr)